The Locker Key

 “Help yourself.”

-Corelli pours a glass of scotch and spoons in a couple of ice cubes.
-He takes a sip and then a deep breath.
+Corelli poured a glass of scotch and spooned in a couple of ice cubes.
+He took a sip and then a deep breath.

 “Jake came to me a couple days ago with a locker key and a story about some guy he went to school with giving him this locker key.
 I told him to go find out what locker the key opened.
 I guess he did because he called me early last night and said he found it and that it was something very important.”